markoleptic/Reinforcement-Learning-for-Aim-Training/README.md

 - **LiveGameExperiment.py:** Uses FileModHandler to watches for changes to the `Accuracy.csv` file, and updates the QTable when modified.
 This was created so that [BeatShot](https://github.com/markoleptic/BeatShot) could write to this file.
 - **ML_RL_Env.py:** Creates a custom Gymnasium environment using a static player accuracy matrix.
 PyGame is built into the environment, and you can watch the environment change rewards at locations during iteration by specifying `render_mode='human'`.
 - **Report.pdf:** A report for the project containing a full explanation, analysis, and conclusions for the project.

-The results of this project help create the reinforcement learning available in [BeatShot](https://github.com/markoleptic/BeatShot) today.
-You can see how this was implmented in C++ [here](https://github.com/markoleptic/BeatShot/blob/develop/Source/BeatShot/Private/Target/ReinforcementLearningComponent.cpp).

 <table>
   <h2 align="center"><b>Example Results</b></h2>